Skip to Content

 Washington

-The state of Washington has a couple of thunderegg collection sites.
+The state of Washington has a couple of Thunderegg collection sites.
 For example, the Little Naches River bed, located just northwest of the town of Yakima, has plenty of high-density thunderegg sites on public lands.

 TIP: Thundereggs form in layers of different types of stone.
 This geometry makes it likely that the egg will break along the layers rather than along the middle when hit with a chisel.
 Find out how to cut and polish thunder eggs correctly in the article below: